bcgov/simple-R-shiny/README.md

 You will first need a project set up in OpenShift

+### Creating a new app from the OpenShift Web Console

 1. Open your project in the OpenShift Web Console

 2. Click 'Add to Project'